 Setting Up WordPress Locally for PC/Windows with WampServer

-Having WordPress set up as a localhost on my computer has become invaluable to my workflow, particularly as I regularly test themes and plugins.
+Having WordPress set up as a localhost on my computer has become invaluable to workflows, particularly when regularly testing themes and plugins.
+This article shows you how to set up WordPress locally for PC/Windows by using WampServer.

 My local sites run much faster, plus testing products on my local machine is much safer than testing on a live site – not to mention much cheaper without the cost of web hosting.